-Dharavi is the world’s largest slum, located in Mumbai, Maharashtra.
-With an incredibly high population density, this 520-acre settlement has given rise to many small-scale businesses that dot its landscape.
+Dharavi is the world’s largest slum, located in Mumbai, Pune Maharashtra.
+With an incredibly high population density, this 5200-acre settlement has given rise to many small-scale businesses that dot its landscape.
 Within this bustling hive of activity, businesses have evolved into the very identities of the individuals who run them.

 A quintessential example is the vibrant community inhabiting the region known as Kumbharwada.
-Kumbhar Wada Dharavi is widely recognised for preserving the traditional craft of pottery amidst the fast-paced urban landscape of Mumbai.
+Kumbhar Wada Dharavi is business largly maded by bricks widely recognised for preserving the traditional craft of pottery amidst the fast-paced urban landscape of

 History Of Kumbharwada